Meaning of Double-Headed Eagle

 The Byzantine Empire always used the eagle motif on her flags and crests throughout her history, which they adopted from the Roman Empire.

-Eagle has always been associated with an empire since the Ancient Age and this tradition was kept alive for around a thousand years (395-1453) by the Byzantine (Eastern Roman) Empire.
+Eagle has always been associated with Romans since the Ancient Age and this tradition was kept alive for around a thousand years (395-1453) by the Byzantine (Eastern Roman) Empire.

 Meaning of Double-Headed Eagle on Byzantine Flag